 It is the landlord's responsibility to ensure that the requirements of the Swimming Pools Act have been complied with in respect of the swimming pool on the residential premises.

-From 29 April 2016 swimming pool owners will be required to include a current pool certificate of compliance in the leasing agreement before being able to lease a property with a pool.
+From 29 April 2016 swimming pool owners will be required to provide the tenant one of the following with the leasing agreement before being able to lease a property with a pool.

 If you live in a property with a pool you must ensure all doors and gates are kept securely closed.
 If pool fences require repair, it should be reported without delay to the owner/agent.